sadobin/fashion-mnist/README.md

 ## Neural Networks Training
 This project is based on tensorflow website example.
-Fundamental directory contain contain three notebooks which are basic of numpy, visualizing data and image with matplotlib, and activation functions.
-Finally, implementation of fashion mnist has been provided in the project directory.
+Fundamental directory contain three notebooks which are numpy basics, visualizing data and image with matplotlib, and activation functions.
+Finally, implementation of fashion mnist has provided in the project directory.

 ### Windows installation